dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 <a name="tstamp-arg" />
 ### 4.1.2 Optional timestamp argument

-Each `trackXXX()` method supports an optional timestamp as its final argument; this allows you to manually override the timestamp attached to this event.
+Each `track...()` method supports an optional timestamp as its final argument; this allows you to manually override the timestamp attached to this event.

 If you do not pass this timestamp in as an argument, then the Lua Tracker will use the current time to be the timestamp for the event.

 Here is an example tracking a structured event and supplying the optional timestamp argument.
-Note that we have to explicitly supply `nil`s for the intervening arguments we don't want.
+Note that we have to explicitly supply `nil`s for the intervening arguments which are empty:

 ```lua
 t:trackStructEvent( "hud", "save", nil, nil, nil, 1368725287 )